 - Paint nails as per the instructions on the Esmio one step gel bottle.
-You can use a base coat if you like however this is completely optional.
+You can use our 2in1 Base Coat & Extension Gel Adhesive if you like however this is completely optional.
 You will need to use a one step gel colour in order to use the stencil pack as the sticker will not adhere well to your natural nail.

 - Use tweezers to pick up and place the sticker on your nails.
 You can use your fingers however do not touch the part of the sticker that will touch your nail as this could reduce the adhesiveness of the stickers.

 - Once the stickers are in place, press down firmly on each to ensure polish doesn't seep through.

 - Trim the sides of the stencil if it is overhanging on your skin with cuticle clippers.
 This is an important step as it can cause the polish to lift on the sides if they are not trimmed.
 Once cut, press down firmly again.

 - Once the stickers are all down on one hand.
 Use another colour to paint the desired part of the nail.
 Ensure you go over the sticker about half way so you do not ruin your design by going on the other side of the sticker.
 It is also important that you paint away from the stencil and not towards it so polish does not get pushed under the stencil.
 By painting over half of the stencil, you ensure no polish can seep through when you do your next coats.